 When may I return to campus in-person after having COVID-19?

-You may return to in-person instruction after completing L.A.
-Public Health's isolation guidelines and once cleared by the COVID Support Team.
+You may return to in-person instruction after completing isolation per L.A.
+Public Health's guidelines and following instructions provided by the COVID Support Team.

 May I attend class or go to work if I am COVID positive?